 Location

-La Pérouse Strait (Laperouse Strait), also known as the Sōya Strait or Soya Strait, separates the southern part of Sakhalin Island (Karafuto) from the northern part of Hokkaidō, and connects the Sea of Japan on the west with the Sea of Okhotsk on the east.
-This narrow strait is frozen during the winter months.
+La Pérouse Strait (Laperouse Strait), also known as the Sōya Strait or Soya Strait in Japanese, separates the southern part of Sakhalin Island (Karafuto) from the northern part of Hokkaidō, and connects the Sea of Japan to the west and the Sea of Okhotsk to the east.
+During the winter months, the narrow strait is frozen.

 Wartime History